-Hazelden Betty Ford is accredited by the Higher Learning Commission (HLC).
-The master's in addiction studies program is accredited by the National Addiction Studies Accreditation Commission (NASAC).
+Hazelden Betty Ford Graduate School of Addiction Studies is regionally accredited by the Higher Learning Commission (HLC).
+The master’s in addiction studies program is accredited by the National Addiction Studies Accreditation Commission (NASAC).

 What Else Can I Expect From an Online Master’s in Addiction and Recovery Program?

 Several universities offer online master’s in addiction and recovery programs, teaching students about addiction, treatment, recovery, and how each affects the human brain and body.
 Again, while programs across the nation differ, they all equip students with in–depth skills in their area of interest.

 The Curriculum for an Online Master’s Degree in Addiction and Recovery

 - This course teaches students how to examine treatment models of recovery, addiction, and relapse.
 Among the topics considered are how to develop treatment plans, how to research treatment outcomes, and how to understand the culture of recovery and addiction.
 For practical experience, this course combines research and hands–on activities.

 - This course considers patients who have been impacted by acute stress, grief, trauma, and loss.
 Students learn about anxiety and depression and the different ways to treat patients who suffer from mental imbalances, survivor guilt, crisis, and trauma.
 They also study human stress responses to gain an understanding of how patients are impacted.

 - This course examines addictive behaviors and substance abuse and how both affect the brain and human body.
 Students delve into brain anatomy to learn about biological aspects of addiction.
 They also investigate treatments for patients struggling with substance abuse and discern how those medicines impact the brain.